GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Experiments

 \subsubsection{Visual Comparison}

 We visually compare our ADMM optimization against the local refinement stage of Dexonomy.
 As illustrated in Fig.~\ref{fig:vis_compare}, starting from identical initializations, our method yields more visually plausible results for both the Allegro and Shadow hands.
 While the local refinement stage in Dexonomy fixes contact points on the object and hand links, our method allows adjustments in local frames.
-Through ADMM optimization, our method encourages lower grasp quality metrics and more contacts, both contribute to more stable grasp poses.
+Through ADMM optimization, our method encourages lower grasp quality metrics and more contacts, both contribute to more stable grasp poses. \lw{The attached representative convergence traces provide empirical evidence that, despite the nonconvex simulation-based hand update, the optimization stabilizes in representative Allegro and Shadow hand cases.
+The curve of the Shadow hand is less smooth compared with the Allegro hand due to higher geometry and contact complexity.}